What you need to know

 - The Live Transcribe app has picked up an offline mode and Assistant now lets you pay for parking.

 - Nearby Share is also available for sharing files with multiple users at once.

-Alongside the latest updates to the Messages app (opens in new tab), Google announced (opens in new tab) today a plethora of improvements across various products and services, including Photos, Gboard, Assistant, Google TV, Nearby Share, and more.
+Alongside the latest updates to the Messages app, Google announced today a plethora of improvements across various products and services, including Photos, Gboard, Assistant, Google TV, Nearby Share, and more.

 Google Photos and Assistant

 You can now apply Photos' Portrait Blur feature to more subjects other than human images, such as pets, food, and plants.
 The feature is available if you own one of Google's best Android phones, such as the Pixel 6, and have a Google One subscription.